 That means we’ll be giving you the chance to participate in brain-engaging activities throughout the entire month of May.
-Go Grey In May, gives schools and workplaces across Australia a chance to make brains matter with fun and engaging activities, all to raise money for paediatric brain cancer – the #1 disease killer of young people.
+Go Grey in May gives schools and workplaces across Australia a chance to make brains matter with fun and engaging activities, all to raise money for paediatric brain cancer – the #1 disease killer of young people.

-During the month, students and workplaces can organise and host their own events to raise awareness, encourage healthy and fun activities, and raise much-needed funds for a fantastic cause.
+Go Grey your way for the month of May by organising and hosting your own events to raise awareness, encourage healthy and fun activities, and raise much-needed funds for a fantastic cause.

 Why Go Grey In May

 We believe the brain is where the heart lives and an attack on it, is an attack on who we are.
 This is why brain tumours are so devastating.

 Robert ‘Connor’ Dawes was the victim of such an attack.
 For 16 months Connor battled a brain tumour, but at just 18-years-old, lost his fight.

 This is why we’re going grey in the month of May, to celebrate the brains that make us who we are, care for them and stimulate them all while raising money for paediatric brain cancer – the #1 cancer killer of young people.

 Spend an hour or devote a week, there’s no rules when it comes to celebrating Go Grey In May.